-A few things to remember about puddling curtains are that they are a bit more high-maintenance since they will always collect dust, dirt, and even pet hair especially if you have pets that shed a lot.
+A few things you should think about before puddling curtains are that they are a bit more high maintenance since they will always collect dust, dirt, and even pet hair especially if you have pets that shed a lot.
 They’re also more difficult to open and close, and vacuuming can be difficult especially if you use a robot vacuum.
-It’s important to keep functionality in mind if considering this type of curtain.
+It’s important to keep functionality in mind if considering this type of curtain design.

-Another thing to think about is fabric selection.
+Another thing you should always think about is the fabric selection.
 Choosing fabrics that are easy to clean such as lightweight cotton or polyester is a wise decision when purchasing drapery that puddles.
 Linen is a great fabric choice for this style of curtain.
 Linen is a lightweight material that puddles nicely.
 Conversely, you may want to stay away from heavyweight, thick cotton material as it doesn’t puddle as nicely and tends to look stiff.

 Now that we’ve discussed the options for floor-length curtains – let’s take a look at some of the other curtain styles and when you might consider them.